11 Margaret’s Backstory Part 3: Anne Ryan’s Parting Gift – 13 September 2024

 I had always assumed that my near death experiences were the

 result of psychological shock caused by Margaet’s diagnosis.
-In general terms, I know that "diagnosis”
+In general terms, I know that self

-is correct, but this is really only part of the story.
-My multiple near death experiences were actually
+”diagnosis” is correct, but this is really only part of the story.
+My Multiple near death experiences were

-an unintended Parting Gift from the woman who was once Margaret and my closest
+actually an unintended parting gift from the woman who was once Margaret and my

 In about April 2020, just as the Covid restrictions were